microchip-pic-avr-examples/pic18f16q40-guitar-tuner/README.md

 ## DMA
 The DMA module was used in this code example to automatically transfer the ADC conversion results to data memory while the autocorrelation is being calculated.
 The DMA was configured to transfer the upper byte of the ADC conversion result every time an ADC conversion is finished.
-The DMA was set to automatically increment it's destination pointer to fill an array of 512 bytes in user memory.
+The DMA was set to automatically increment it's destination pointer to fill an array of 512 bytes in the user memory.
 The MCC settings for the DMA are shown below:

 ### DMA MCC Settings